Nancy Duarte: Books

-Duarte's first book was slide:ology: The Art and Science of Creating Great Presentations.
+Duarte's first book was Slide:ology: The Art and Science of Creating Great Presentations.
 Published in 2008, the book discusses the elements of effective public presentations.
 In 2010 she published her second book, Resonate: Present Visual Stories that Transform Audiences, a follow-up to her first book that expands upon her method of creating professional presentations.
-Part of the book draws upon a pattern Duarte states is common among great narrators or storytellers, where they spend time moving between "what is" and "what could be".
+Part of the book draws upon a pattern Duarte states is common among great narrators or storytellers, where they spend time moving between "what is" and "what could be."
 Duarte's third book, The Harvard Business Review Guide to Persuasive Presentations, was released in 2012.
 In 2016, Duarte coauthored the book Illuminate: Ignite Change Through Speeches, Stories, Ceremonies and Symbols with Patti Sanchez.
-In 2019, Duarte published her fourth book ‘’DataStory: Explain Data and Inspire Action Through Story’’.
+In 2019, Duarte published her fourth book Data Story: Explain Data and Inspire Action Through Story.